Entry26.png

 Or worse; perfectly read.

-A deep inhale.
+He responded with a deep inhale.
 His face was obscured to me by his posture.
 But no more than a moment passed before he sat up straight and sharply pulled the wire taut.
 From end to end, it glowed in amber splendor.
 The spell was cast.
 Now he just needed the message.
 Twenty-five words.

 “Hey, Finnegan.
 It’s Raph,” he rasped.
 “We miss you.
 Are you okay…?”